ansyblenetwork/sdg/_posts/2020-11-01-the-circle-of-fifths-why-there.md

 <p>A curious difference emerged, however, in how they sang the notes back.
 When the notes played were very high or low, U.S. participants accurately shifted the notes into an octave within their vocal range.
 The Tsimané didn’t.
 To them, it seemingly wasn’t clear what notes in their range best corresponded to the ones they heard.
 Their responses didn’t seem to reflect a perception of octave structure at all.</p>
 </div>

 Due to octave equivalence, we may remove from our list the ratios less than 1/2.
-For instance, 1/3 is equivalent to 2/3; we are simply lowering the higher note by an octave:
+For instance, 1/3 is equivalent to 2/3; we are simply lowering the note by an octave:

 $$\frac{1}{2}; \frac{2}{3}, \frac{3}{4}; \frac{4}{5}; \frac{3}{5}.$$